SUPPORT FOR STUDENTS

 A first tranche of $250,000 was raised in Apr-June 2020 with the strong support of the Patrons and Alumni members.

 The following Bursary/Book Prizes and Awards would be supported by the SEF:

 Awards and Prizes

 The HCJC Alumni set up the Ang Wee Hiong All-Round Excellence award (ARE) in 2010 to honour the longest-serving principal in Hwa Chong Junior College.
 Mr Ang served as principal from 1999 to 2009.
-This award is the most prestigious one in the college and is presented to students who have not only achieved academic excellence in a rigorous and challenging Integrated Programme(IP), but who also possess qualities of leadership, passion, resilience and compassion.
+This award is the most prestigious one in the college and is presented to students who have not only achieved academic excellence in a rigorous and challenging Integrated Programme(IP), but are also exemplary leaders with passion, resilience and compassion.
 They serve as true role models for their peers.
 There would be 10-12 recipients of this distinguished award annually.

-The HCI Community Service Award is given in recognition of students who have shown outstanding dedication towards others in the community through community and voluntary work.
-Nominees should inspire and/or empower others to participate in and add value to community life.
+The Lim Nai Tian Community Service Award is given in recognition of students who have shown outstanding dedication towards others through community and voluntary work.
+Nominees should embody good spiritedness, empower others to participate in and add value to community life.

 Fulfilled at least 200 CIP Hours

 Involved in a variety of projects for different sectors (e.g. Children, Elderly, Youths, Healthcare, the Disabled, Environment or Arts and Heritage) or different types of activities (e.g. Fundraising, Organising camps)

 Outstanding leadership and team management skills